archkata2021t17/sysops-squad/2. Solution/SolutionOverview.md

 ## Principles
 1. Adding value to the customer.
+1. Self service / Automation where possible.
-1. Reuse before a buy or a build.
+1. Use Open source component, reuse before a buy or a build.
-1. UI should be browser based.
-Omni-channel UI, where possible.
-1. Cloud first deployment.
-1. Data Security and local laws considered.
-1. Self service / Automation where possible and
 1. Technology Independent.
 Avoid a vendor lock-in.
-1. Use industry standard patterns where required.
-Don't reinvent the wheel.
 1. Easy to use and maintain.
-1. Requirement based change.

 ## Style